PHart3/colimits-agda/README.md

    The building itself type checks the whole development.
-(The type-checking is partitioned into multiple stages, for otherwise the type-checking could take an extremely long time.)
+(The type-checking is partitioned into multiple stages, for otherwise the type-checking could take an unacceptably long time.)

 2. Generate HTML files: